mstksg/inCode/copy/entries/ttt-1.md

     ```

     Armed with the `Sel 'Z '[] as` that is inside the `SelFound 'Z @@ '[]`, we
     can use `noEmptySel` to produce the `Void`.
-We succefully disprove the
+We successfully disprove the
     fact that there is any item that can be found in `'[]`, by providing a
     function `SelFound 'Z @@ '[] -> Void`.